What is the difference between a psychiatrist, psychologist, psychotherapist and social worker?

 Isn’t therapy expensive?

+Unfortunately, most private psychotherapy and psychological services are not currently covered by OHIP and many Canadians are accustomed to accessing publicly funded healthcare.
+As a result, it can seem expensive to pay a health care provider by the hour.
+We get it.
 Embarking on a therapeutic journey can be considered an investment towards your quality of life and your future.
+Research has found many correlations between stress and mental health concerns and physical ailments, so maintaining mental wellness is a practical part of healthy living.
 Ask yourself how much living with your current difficulty is costing you in the long run.
 A few brief sessions may be all you need to work through your concern.

 Our services are covered by most extended health benefits programs.
 Check with your provider for further information.